GeotrekCE/Geotrek-admin/docs/contribute/translating.rst

 Weblate shows all translation by language and by module.
 Errors and left to translate can be displayed easily.

-Weblate can identify problematic translations as chains between projects, punctuation inconsistancy.
+Weblate can identify problematic translations as chains between projects, punctuation inconsistency.

 .. figure:: ../images/translating/weblate-check.png
    :alt: image